Legal Entity Identifier - LEI

 LEI CODE PRICELIST

-Renewal of the LEGAL ENTITY IDENTIFIER number starting from 50 € per year.
+Renewal price of the LEGAL ENTITY IDENTIFIER number for one year € 69.

 *+VAT 23% / 0% VAT if valid EU VAT number